 Pick Up Car at Hertz, and Explore SF’s Unique Attractions

 Collect your keys at Hertz and enjoy the scenic drive around the city!
 Just remember that Americans drive on the right.

-The Walt Disney Family Museum is a good go-to for any Disney fan.
-The museum showcases the man’s journey from his humble beginnings to getting into picture-making, creating the renowned Mickey Mouse, and ultimately building Disney into the icon it is today.
+The Walt Disney Family Museum is a must-go for any Disney fan.
+The museum showcases the man’s journey from his humble beginnings to creating the renowned Mickey Mouse, and ultimately building Disney into the icon it is today.

 Entrance Fee: US$25 (~S$33.90, free with GO SF Card)

 Opening Hours: 10AM – 6PM (last entry at 4:45PM), closed on Tue & PH